 Adding components to the Streamsheets architecture is possible.
-These can be Streamsheets specific plugins like OpenID or general usuful additions to your IoT architecture like databases.
+These can be Streamsheets specific plugins like OpenID or general useful additions to your IoT architecture like databases.

 Streamsheets allows the coupling of existing user bases to your Streamsheets installation by using OpenID Connect.
 OpenID Connect is an open standard and decentralized authentication protocol on top of OAuth 2.0.
 It allows clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.
 To get more information on OpenID click here.

-OpenID Connect is available as a separate enterprise plugin and not part of the standard enterprise image.
+OpenID Connect is available as a separate premium plugin and not part of the standard premium image.
 After activating this plugin, users are automatically created on the first sign-in.
 The initial role and workspace for new users can be configured via environment variables.

 To use this plugin, put the "openid" plugin folder into the streamsheets directory and add the required configuration in the